Ready or Not (Fugees song): Usage in media

 The NBA TV documentary of the same name (2021), was titled and themed after the song.
+American mixed martial artist Sean Soriano, used it for his walkout song during UFC Fight Night 198.
 A remixed version of the song featuring the main vocal is played at the Tottenham Hotspur Stadium during the audio-visual build up ahead of Tottenham Hotspur's home games.
-American mixed martial artist Sean Soriano, used it for his walkout song during UFC Fight Night 198.
-The song was used in the first theatrical trailer of the 2015 film Mission: Impossible – Rogue Nation.